Guide to North Central College Library Services

-The Archives Website is another important tool used for outreach to both College community and general public researchers.
-Information on the Archives website includes completed finding aids for collections, undergraduate research publications, on-line versions of exhibits, contact information, and general information about using the North Central College Archives.
+The Archives Website contains completed finding aids for collections, undergraduate research publications, on-line versions of exhibits, contact information, and general information about using the North Central College Archives.

-An Undergraduate Archives Publication program was instituted to encourage the use of primary sources from the College's Archives in undergraduate research through the publication of a series of monographs.
-The Editorial Board consists of the Archivist, the C. Frederick Toenniges Professor of History, the Director of Library Services, and the Director of Office of Academic Opportunities.
+The Undergraduate Archives Publication program encourages the use of primary sources from the College's Archives in undergraduate research through the publication of a series of monographs.
+The Editorial Board consists of the Archivist, the C. Frederick Toenniges Professor of History, the Director of Library Services, and the Director of the College Scholars Program.
 The Editorial Board annually reviews unpublished essays written and submitted by undergraduates who have utilized the North Central College Archives for research.
 In addition to printing each monograph, publications are also mounted on the Archives website.
 More information and details of the program can be found on the Archives website.

 Records Management Program

 Records Management Program is being developed.
 Contact the Archives if you represent a campus office or have questions about maintaining current records.

 Goals, Orientations, and Classes

 No student should graduate from college in the 21st century lacking strong information literacy skills.
 The goals of the North Central College Library Services Information Literacy and Instruction Program for students are the Information Literacy Competency Standards for Higher Education endorsed by the Association of College and Research Libraries (ACRL):